Command Line Interface

 Resource topics

-Each workspace resource has a dedicated topic, it means that you can use the following commands to manage your workspace resources independently using topics (credentials, modules, processes, variables):
+Each workspace resource has a dedicated topic, allowing you to manage your workspace resources independently using topics (credentials, modules, processes, variables):

 Topic/Command | status | pull | push |